savetz/FujiNet/README.md

 ## FujiChat
 ![Preview](fujichat.jpg)

-A functional but half-baked chat program allowing any number of Atari 8-bit computers to text chat.
+A functional but half-baked chat program allowing any number of Atari 8-bit computers to text chat, using a python server.